All About Me Ideas Written by Guest Blogger Brittney Klingl

 Good teachers know the special bond we form with our scholars is the key to a successful learning environment, and relationship building begins the moment students cross the threshold into our classroom.
 However, handing out the same traditional get-to-know you worksheets year after year can lack the fun and excitement we often need to start the year on a good note.

-If you’re looking for creative ways to get acquainted with your little learners this fall (and help them get to know each other, too), check out these 8 engaging activities below!
+If you’re looking for creative ways to get acquainted with your little learners this fall (and help them get to know each other, too), check out these 8 engaging All About Me activities below!

 1. "Who Am I?"
 Game

 For an interactive all about me game that can stretch into several days (or even weeks), have your students create “Who Am I?” cards.
 Here’s how it works: